Vertiv makes tactical moves to lead AU smart city stampede

-In terms of the new partners, Vertiv says HazElec has a strong presence in North Queensland’s resurgent mining and other heavy industries.
-This works out well for Vertiv as it looks to target the industrial edge computing space – particularly with the deployment of its modular data centres like SmartCabinet.
+In terms of the new partners, Vertiv says HazElec has a strong presence in North Queensland's resurgent mining and other heavy industries.
+This works out well for Vertiv as it looks to target the industrial edge computing space – particularly with the deployment of its modular data centers like SmartCabinet.

 “Mining is all about efficiency, and organisations that think with an IoT mindset can succeed here.
-Robust, secure, modular data centres are key to most efficiently powering data analytics, mobile access, 3D mapping and other digital tools mining and other heavy industrial companies require,” says HazElec head of energy and power systems Paul Fry.
+Robust, secure, modular data centers are key to most efficiently powering data analytics, mobile access, 3D mapping and other digital tools mining and other heavy industrial companies require,” says HazElec head of energy and power systems Paul Fry.

-“Partnering with Vertiv arms us to target the IoT and smart city initiatives happening in heavy industry, education, health and more across Queensland.”
+“Partnering with Vertiv arms us to target the IoT and smart city initiatives happening in heavy industry, education, health and more across Queensland.

 Fry also believes the duo can collaborate to support major upgrades to government-supported critical infrastructure upgrades in North Queensland, helping to keep critical systems like electricity and water supply running in the event of natural disasters like Cyclone Yasi that tore through the area in 2011.

-“Vertiv completes our portfolio, particularly in the modular data centre space, which will give more choice to our customers as they continue development of their IoT and smart city initiatives,” says Powerfirm director Jacques Tesson.
+“Vertiv completes our portfolio, particularly in the modular data center space, which will give more choice to our customers as they continue development of their IoT and smart city initiatives,” says Powerfirm director Jacques Tesson.

 Vertiv Australia and New Zealand managing director Robert Linsdell says IoT and smart cities are all about people connecting with each other.